visoca/SNP-and-genotype-calling/docs/ngsadmix.md

 ## Population structure with NGSadmix

-[NGSadmix](http://www.popgen.dk/software/index.php/NgsAdmix) is a method for inferring admixture from genotype likelihoods, thus taking into account the uncertainty inherent to NGS data.
-NGSadmix is part of the package ANGSD, it uses genotype likelihood information rather than absolute genotype calls.
+[NGSadmix](http://www.popgen.dk/software/index.php/NgsAdmix) is a programme (part of the package [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD)) for inferring admixture from genotype likelihoods, thus taking into account the uncertainty inherent to NGS data.
+It is similar to the famous programme [STRUCTURE](https://web.stanford.edu/group/pritchardlab/structure.html), but better suited for low-coverage NGS data.
+For those not familiar with this kind of approaches, these programmes allow investigating population structure by inferring individual admixture proportions given a number of populations.
+This allows also assigning individuals to populations and identifying migrants or admixed individuals.

 We first need to conver the bcf file to beagle format with angsd:
 ```bash